HomePod Mini vs. HomePod Buyer's Guide

 Both devices use an Apple-designed acoustic waveguide to direct the flow of sound down and out toward the bottom of the speaker for an immersive 360-degree audio experience.
 This allows users to place HomePod almost anywhere in a room and hear consistent sound.

-However, the original HomePod's larger size allows it to achieve a wider, more spacious soundstage.
-The HomePod will deliver richer, fuller sound compared to the HomePod mini.
-The HomePod mini will still likely deliver clean and functional sound, but there is no doubt that the added size and audio hardware in the larger HomePod overshadows it significantly.
+The HomePod's larger size allows it to achieve a wider, deeper, and more spacious soundstage.
+It delivers richer, fuller, and louder sound compared to the HomePod mini.
+The HomePod mini still delivers clean, functional, and surprisingly good sound, but there is no doubt that the added size and audio components in the larger HomePod overshadows it significantly.

 These microphones help to cancel echo and enable Siri to understand people whether they are near the device or standing across the room, even while loud music is playing.
-However, it is unclear if the added microphones on the HomePod are to counteract its louder, larger sound profile, while the HomePod mini simply doesn't need a six-microphone array due to its smaller size, or if it is a point of material difference between the two models when it comes to sound isolation.
+It is unclear if the added microphones on the HomePod are to counteract its louder, larger sound profile, while the HomePod mini simply doesn't need a four-microphone array due to its smaller size, or if it is a point of material difference between the two models when it comes to sound isolation.

 Processor and Software

-The HomePod's processor allows it to use advanced software for real-time acoustic modeling, audio beam-forming, and echo cancellation.
+The HomePod uses the S7 chip from the Apple Watch Series 7, while the HomePod mini uses the S5 chip from the Apple Watch Series 5 and Apple Watch SE.
+The HomePod's processor allows it to use advanced software for real-time acoustic modeling, audio beam-forming, and echo cancelation.

 HomePod mini uses its processor to maximize the performance of its less capable audio hardware.
 In an attempt to achieve big sound out of a compact design, the Apple S5 chip in HomePod mini works with advanced software to analyze the unique characteristics of the music and apply complex tuning models to optimize loudness, adjust the dynamic range, and control the movement of the driver and passive radiators in real-time.

 Ultimately, the HomePod's processor is not a very important consideration when it comes to choosing between the two models.
-The A8 is an older but more powerful chip, while the S5 is a newer but less powerful chip.
-Both chips run the same operating system and deliver appropriate computational audio with a comparable level of performance.
+The S5 is an older chip, but the S7 is only marginally more powerful.
+The S7 is functionally the same as the S6 chip, meaning that it is only one generation newer than the S5 chip in practice.
+Both S-series chips run the same operating system and deliver computational audio with a comparable level of performance.

-Overall, it's clear that the HomePod and HomePod mini are products that have different purposes.
-The HomePod is a more full-featured high-end speaker for excellent sound quality, while the HomePod mini is intended to be more versatile.
+Overall, it is clear that the HomePod and HomePod mini are products that have different purposes.
+The HomePod is a more full-featured, high-end speaker focused on outstanding sound quality, while the HomePod mini is intended to be more accessible and versatile.

 This is reflected in the HomePod mini's more affordable price.
 The HomePod mini may be better suited to areas such as hallways or kitchens, while the original HomePod seems to be better suited to larger rooms where audio content is consumed more regularly, such as living rooms.

-The main reason to buy the larger HomePod will be due to its better audio fidelity.
-As an extension of this, if you want to use your HomePods with an Apple TV 4K, the larger HomePod is the preferred option.
-With its directional audio and spatial awareness, on top of its plethora of high-end audio hardware, the original HomePod is the device for areas where sound quality is the priority.
+The main reason to buy the larger HomePod is its better audio fidelity.
+If you want to use your HomePods to enjoy Spatial Audio, the larger HomePod is the only option, but the stereo experience and home theatre is also much better than with the HomePod mini.
+With its directional audio and spatial awareness, on top of its added audio hardware, the full-size HomePod is the device for when immersive sound is important and worth an additional $200.

-In locations where the device may be used more for Siri than music, HomePod mini seems to be the better option.
-The HomePod mini will be better when something more discreet is needed or if it is in an area where it would be used more in passing.
-The HomePod mini will still perform well in multiroom audio mode, and its more affordable price tag allows users to acquire more of them for use around the home.
+In locations where the device may be used for Siri commands or podcasts more than music or TV audio, HomePod mini seems to be the better option.
+The HomePod mini is better when something more discreet is needed or in areas where it is used in passing.
+The HomePod mini still performs well in multiroom audio mode and its more affordable price tag allows users to acquire more of them for use around the home.